 People love the Scandi style because it's affordable, and brings order to the chaos of daily life.
 It feels simple, peaceful, and easy to manage.
 It's everything we wish our lives could be!

 Interior Design Style #3: Bohemian

-Boho chic is everywhere right now.
-From fashion to home furnishings to festivals.
+Boho chic is everywhere right now, from fashion to home furnishings to festivals.
 The bohemian interior design style speaks of global travel, freedom, fun, colour, and a love of life.

-Bohemian style mixes valuable antiques with thrift-store finds, and special pieces your client picked up during a 2-month trek through Indonesia.
+Bohemian style mixes valuable antiques with thrift-store finds, and special pieces your client picked up during a two-month trek through Indonesia.
 It's all about adventure and exploration.
 Think retailers like Urban Outfitters and Anthropology—hugely popular purveyors of this design aesthetic.